iffy/generalconference/data/eng/1985-10/032-the-holy-scriptures-letters-from-home/text.md

-# The Holy Scriptures: Letters from Home
+# The Holy Scriptures:Letters from Home

 How I wish I could sit on the edge of your bed with you young women, look into your eyes, and help you understand the greatness of your spirit.
 We'd talk